tiago-macedo/newt/README.md

 ## What is this?

-A simple but effective, offline-capable webpage to be your initial page.
-It allows you to make notes, which are saved when the tab is closed.
-If the notes are in Markdown, it is rendered.
+A simple but effective, offline-capable homepage.
+It allows you to jot down notes, which are saved when the tab or browser is closed.
+If the notes are in Markdown, they can be rendered!

 ## Why the name?

-Initially I thought this was ging to be a new-tab page, then I realized that when you open multiple instances of newt, they don't sync.
-Works well as an inital page though.
+Initially I thought this was ging to be a new-tab page ("new tab", "newt", get it?), then I realized that when you open multiple instances of newt, they don't sync.
+Still works well as an inital page though.

 ## How does it work?